 In order to predict what the future might bring, we have to look to the present.
 By Friday 11th, three days after the election, some trends became clear in the US stock market.
 To start, we need to look at the three major stock indices in America: the NASDAQ Composite, Dow Jones Industrial Average and S&P 500.
 For our understanding, it’s best to look at the performance of the first two.

-For those unfamiliar with the stock market, the NASDAQ is geared towards young, technology-focused businesses, while the Dow Jones concentrates more on older, industrial organisations.
+For those unfamiliar with the stock market, the NASDAQ is geared towards young, technology-focused businesses.
+And the Dow Jones concentrates more on older, industrial organisations.
 By Friday 11th, the NASDAQ had its biggest one-day drop in a month, caused by worries over how companies such as Amazon, Google and Netflix will function in a Trump-led economy.

 On the opposite side, the Dow Jones actually hit record heights.
 The reason?
 The infrastructure spending and tax-cuts that the President-elect has promised.
 What we can deduce from this is that there is a split happening between traditional and modern organisations, between old and new, between industrial behemoths and technological giants.